iricigor/psaptgetupdate/Design.md

 ### Other ideas

 Server side could be ideally deployed on PS Gallery itself, and not on an VM in isolated system.
-Triggering of an update can be done by Gallery itself upon update, and not by scheduled task.
+Also, triggering of an update can be done by PS Gallery database system upon update, and not by scheduled task.